Kernels of sweet corn stud this sweet and flavorful Mealie Bread, a South African sweetcorn bread that is sure to delight any cornbread fan.

 - Preheat your oven to 350F.
 Butter a 8 ½ x 4 ½ loaf tin.

-- Place the milk, melted butter, eggs, and 1 cup of corn into your blender and blend until evenly mixes and the corn is nicely pureed.
+- Place 1 cup of corn and the milk into your blender and blend until the corn is nicely pureed.

-- Add the remaining 1 cup of corn and blend just enough to chop the kernels coarsely and mix them well into the batter.
+- Add the remaining 1 cup of corn and blend just enough to chop the kernels coarsely.

 - Pour the batter into the prepared pan.